Lattimer massacre

-The Lattimer massacre was the violent deaths of at least 19 unarmed striking immigrant anthracite miners at the Lattimer mine near Hazleton, Pennsylvania, United States, on September 10, 1897.
-The miners, mostly of Polish, Slovak, Lithuanian and German ethnicity, were shot and killed by a Luzerne County sheriff's posse.
-Scores more workers were wounded.
+The Lattimer massacre was the killing of at least 19 unarmed striking immigrant anthracite miners by a Luzerne County sheriff's posse at the Lattimer mine near Hazleton, Pennsylvania, United States, on September 10, 1897.
+The miners were mostly of Polish, Slovak, Lithuanian and German ethnicities.
+Scores more miners were wounded in the attack by the posse.
 The massacre was a turning point in the history of the United Mine Workers (UMW).

 Background

 The economies of Central and Eastern Europe were struggling in the late 19th century.
 The European rural population was growing faster than either the agricultural or new industrial sectors of the economy could absorb, industrialization was disrupting both the agricultural and craft economy, and there was increasing competition from large-scale commercial and foreign agricultural producers.
-These factors drove most of the mass immigration to the US.
-Disproportionate numbers of new Slavic immigrants worked in the coal mining industry, where they were among the most exploited of all mine workers.
-During strikes in Northeast Pennsylvania by English-speaking miners in 1875 and 1887, many Slavic miners were imported as strikebreakers, and were "despised as scabs" by the English-speaking immigrant and American miners of the region.
+These were the factors that drove most of the mass immigration to the US, where the economy was booming and many industrial jobs were available requiring little English.

+Disproportionate numbers of new Slavic immigrants worked in the coal mining industry; they were among the most exploited of all mine workers.
+During strikes in Northeast Pennsylvania by English-speaking miners in 1875 and 1887, mine owners imported many Slavic miners as strikebreakers, and they were "despised as scabs" by the English-speaking immigrants and American miners of the region.

 Conditions in coal mines of the late 19th century were harsh.
-Mine safety was poor, such that 32,000 miners in Northeast Pennsylvania had died since 1870.
+Mine safety was so poor that 32,000 miners in Northeast Pennsylvania had died since 1870.
 Wages, already low in a competitive industry, fell 17% during the mid-1890s after a coal industry slump.

-Although wages had improved some by the fall of 1897, anthracite coal companies in the region cut wages and consolidated operations within the mines (often resulting in more laborious working conditions).
+Although wages had improved to some extent by the fall of 1897, anthracite coal companies in the region cut wages and consolidated operations within the mines, often worsening working conditions.
 In some cases, companies forced workers to lease homes from the company and required them to see only company doctors when injured.